msu-csc232-sp22/hw01/README.md

 To complete this assignment, one must:

 1. Accept the assignment delivered to you (i.e., visit the URL given)
-1. Clone their `hw0a-intro-to-git-*` repository.
+1. Clone their `hw01-intro-to-git-*` repository.
 1. Create a `develop` branch within in which to do your work.
 1. Modify a [file](version.txt) with a simple change and commit your changes.
 1. Create a new file in which you'll write a brief bio and outline your expectations for the class.
 1. Add the new file to version control and commit your changes.
 1. Push your changes to GitHub.
-1. Create a pull request requesting to merge your changes in your `develop` branch into your `master` branch.
+1. Create a pull request requesting to merge your changes in your `develop` branch into your `trunk` branch.
 (This pull request must have "professordaehn" added as a reviewer.)

 ## Issues

 If you have found any issues with this lab, e.g., the output of a command didn't match yours, or you have found typos, or one or more sections are worded in a manner that seems confusing or misleading, please bring it to my attention.
 The best way to do that is to "raise an Issue."
-Visit [https://github.com/msu-csc232-sp22/hw0a-intro-to-git/issues](https://github.com/msu-csc232-sp22/hw0a-intro-to-git/issues) and tap on the "New Issue" button.
+Visit [https://github.com/msu-csc232-sp22/hw01-intro-to-git/issues](https://github.com/msu-csc232-sp22/hw01-intro-to-git/issues) and tap on the "New Issue" button.